2017 – “Tropical climate zone” The €5 collectors' coin with a red plastic ring

 "The artistic design impressed us with its unusual bird's-eye perspective, immersing the observer in the tropical zone along the giant trees.
 The parrot symbolises the biodiversity of the tropics.
 These realistic elements are combined with a distinctive impression of the tropical zone with its perennially damp rainforest.
 The red ring defines the transition into an airy open space which makes the coin "gleam" effectively.
 Meanwhile, the typography is consciously balanced away from the centre, which creates an additional dynamism.
 The reverse side with its noble eagle figure successfully harmonises with the obverse side."

-The 5 euro coin "Tropical zone" will consist of two different copper-nickel alloys and a translucent polymer ring.
-The coin will weigh 9 g and will be produced in both mint condition and with a proof-like finish.
+The 5 euro coin “Tropical climate zone” consists of two different copper-nickel alloys and a translucent polymer ring.
+The coin weighs 9 g and was produced in both mint condition and with a proof-like finish.

-The issue price of the collector's quality coins with a proof-like finish will be higher than their nominal value.
-In all, 300,000 of these coins will be struck.
-The German Sales Agency for Collectors' Coins of the Federal Republic of Germany will announce the exact price and the specific ordering conditions in good time prior to the coins being issued.
+The issue price of the collector's quality coins with a proof-like finish was higher than their nominal value, sold by the German Sales Agency for Collectors' Coins of the Federal Republic of Germany.

 Source: Bundesministerium der Finanzen